nbish11/certificate-manager/README.md

 - `ACME_MAIN_DOMAIN` - The main/primary domain which you would have registered to represent you organisation.
 A certificate is always issued for this domain, but will only be deployed to containers that have this domain in their "sh.acme.domains" label.
 - `ACME_EMAIL` - Email address to use for registration and recovery contact.
 - `ACME_DNS_PROVIDER` - DNS provider to use for DNS-01 challenge.
-See acme.sh documentation, [DNS Providers List 1](https://github.com/acmesh-official/acme.sh/wiki/dnsapi) and [DNS Providers List 2](https://github.com/acmesh-official/acme.sh/wiki/dnsapi2) for supported providers.
+See acme.sh documentation, [DNS Providers 1](https://github.com/acmesh-official/acme.sh/wiki/dnsapi) and [DNS Providers 2](https://github.com/acmesh-official/acme.sh/wiki/dnsapi2) for supported providers.

-In addition, you must set the required environment variables for the DNS provider you are using, which is listed in the DNS Providers Lists.
+In addition, you must set the required environment variables for the DNS provider you are using, which are given in the DNS Providers lists.

 ### Optional

 - `ACME_STAGING` - Set to "true" to use the staging server for the chose CA. This is useful for testing, as the staging server does not have rate limits, and does not issue valid certificates.
 The default value is "false".
 - `ACME_CA` - The CA to use.
 The default value is "letsencrypt".
-- `ACME_DOMAINS_DOCKER_LABEL` - The Docker label to use for determining the domains list for the container.
-The default value is "sh.acme.domains".
-- `ACME_RELOAD_COMMAND_DOCKER_LABEL` - The Docker label to use for determining the reload command for the container.
-The default value is "sh.acme.reload_command".
-- `ACME_CERTIFICATE_PATH_DOCKER_LABEL` - The Docker label to use for determining the certificate path for the container.
-The default value is "sh.acme.certificate_path".
-- `ACME_DEPLOY_DOCKER_LABEL` - The Docker label to use for determining the certificate format deployment options for the container.
-The default value is "sh.acme.deploy".

 ## Docker labels

 - `sh.acme.domains` - A comma-separated list of domains that you want the certificate manager to manage for this container.
 The certificate manager will issue a certificate for each domain in the list, and deploy it to the container (one certificate per domain).
-- `sh.acme.reload_command` - The command to run after all certificates have been deployed.
-If the command starts with "docker", the certificate manager will run the docker command on the host, allowing you to issue commands like `docker compose restart myservice`.
-If the command does not start with "docker", the certificate manager will run the command inside the container, executing as the "root" user with the "/bin/sh" shell.
-This is useful if you want to reload a service inside the container, such as Apache `apachectl -k graceful`.
+- `sh.acme.reload_command` - The command to run after all certificates have been deployed to the container.
+If the command starts with "docker" (either in quotes or not) the certificate manager will run the docker command on the host, allowing you to issue commands like `docker restart` (the container id will be appended to the command).
+If the command does not start with "docker", the certificate manager will run the command inside the container, executing with the "/bin/sh" shell.
+This is useful if you want to reload a service from within the container, such as Apache `apachectl -k graceful`.
+Do not provide a label if you do not want the certificate manager to run a command after deploying certificates.
 - `sh.acme.certificate_path` - The directory within the container that the certificates should be deployed to.
 If this is not set, certificates will be deployed to the root directory, in the "certs" folder.
 E.g. "/certs".
 - `sh.acme.deploy` - One or more of the following values as a comma-separated list:
   - `pem` - Deploy the certiicate, key, and CA chain as a single file, with the domain name as the file name.
 E.g. "example.com.pem".